Deepak-CM-07/Deepak-CM-07/README.md

 📈 Constantly like to explore new tools and techniques to upskill technical and analytical side.
 I excel in analysing complex data into clear, actionable strategies, SQL, PostgreSQL, Statistics, Power BI and Python.

-I am always excited on continuous learning and drive through challenging problem to apply my analytical and creative problem-solving abilities.
+📖 I am always excited on continuous learning and drive through challenging problem to apply my analytical and creative problem-solving abilities.
 I actively go after opportunities in data analytics, business analytics, financial analysis,and related fields where I can create a meaningful impact and further develop my skill set.
 My portfolio showcases my data management and analysis skills, which I have acquired through a combination of formal education, professional experience, and self-teaching.

 Let's connect to explore how my presence would contribute to your organization's success. #OpenToWork #DataAnalytics.
-📫 Feel free to reach me @
+📫 Feel free to reach me @ [https://linkedin.com/in/deepak-c-m-a6764717a ](url)